A model for configuration spaces of points: Comparison to the Lambrechts--Stanley model through cyclic algebras

 and we can hence transfer the Maurer-Cartan element $Z\in \GC_V$ inducing the cyclic $\Com_\infty$-structure on $V$ to a Maurer-Cartan element $Z_H\in \GC_H$.
 (The MC element $Z_H$ is still supported on trees, and encodes the cyclic $\Com_\infty$ structure on $H(V)$ induced by homotopy transfer.)
 Furthermore, we obtain from \eqref{equ:stGraVH} a map

 that one can check to be a quasi-isomorphism by an easy spectral sequence argument.

-In particular, if we $V$ is a Poincar\'e duality model for $M$, and if the corresponding partition function is supported on trees only, then $\stG_V$ is a dgca model for $\FM_M$.
-Furthermore, in this case we have a direct map \beq{equ:stgVF} \stG_V \to F(V,-) \eeq to the Lambrechts-Stanley algebra, by sending all graphs with internal vertices to zero, andimposing the defining relations.
+In particular, let us take for $V$ a Poincar\'e duality model for the simply connected manifold $M$.
+Then if the dimension $D$ of $M$ is at least $4$ the Maurer-Cartan element $Z_H$ is gauge equivalent to the partition function $Z_M$ constructed above.
+This is because by degree reasons there cannot be loop order $\geq 1$ contributions to this partition function, and the tree part of $Z_M$ encodes the real homotopy type of $M$ (in the form of a cyclic $\Com_\infty$ structure on $H(V)=H(M)$), and hence must be gauge equivalent to $Z_H$, whch also encodes the real homotopy type by construction.
+Hence we can conclude that $\stG_V$ is quasi-isomorphic to $\stG_M$ and is hence a dgca model for $\FM_M$, with the partition function concentrated on trees with one vertex.
+Furthermore, in this case we have a direct map \beq{equ:stgVF} \stG_V \to F(V,-) \eeq to the Lambrechts-Stanley algebra, by sending all graphs with internal vertices to zero, and imposing the defining relations.
 Again, by a spectral sequence sequence argument the map \eqref{equ:stgVF} can be seen to be a quasi-isomorphism.
 Furthermore, it is evidently compatible with the right $\Pois_D^*$ cooperadic comodule structures, in the case the Euler class vanishes.
 This shows that $F(V,-)$ is quasi-isomorphic to $\stG_M$, i.e., to a dgca model for $\FM_n$.
-Hence the conjecture \ref{conj:LS} follows.
+Hence the conjecture \ref{conj:LS} follows, in dimension $D\geq 4$.